Alex-Linhares/FARGonautica/README.md

 Find Dr. Lara-Dammer at [LinkedIn](https://www.linkedin.com/in/francisco-lara-dammer-ba5a3ab2/)  |  [Homepage at IU](https://www.cs.indiana.edu/~flaradam/)  |  [Google Scholar](https://scholar.google.com.br/scholar?hl=en&q=Francisco+Lara-Dammer&btnG=&as_sdt=1%2C5&as_sdtp=&oq=francisco+)  |  [Academia.edu (?)](https://independent.academia.edu/FranciscoLaraDammer)

 Publications:
-- Modeling Human Discoverativity in Geometry, PhD Thesis, Indiana University,
+- Lara-Dammer, F. (2009) Modeling Human Discoverativity in Geometry, PhD Thesis, Indiana University,
 - Lara-Dammer & Hofstadter, [*Perception of Direction and its Influence on Geometric Discoveries*](https://cogsci.indiana.edu/pub/lara-dammer.perception-of-direction-2006.pdf)
 - [Lara-Dammer, Hofstadter & Goldstone (2017) A computer model of context-dependent perception in a very simple world, *Journal of Experimental and Theoretical Artificial Intelligence* 1--36](http://www.tandfonline.com/eprint/hNcJzAjrviqTaWjzR235/full)

+2017-08-29.
+Dr. Lara-Dammer's Thesis is not available here as he is working on a book on the subject.
+We'll stay tuned and link to it as soon as more information is available.

+2017-08-29.
+Dr. Lara-Dammer desires to clean up the code before a wider release.

 PROJECT: CAPYBLANCA